goonser/inverse-pinns/README.md

 Please ensure you have Weights & Biases installed and properly set up with your account before proceeding.
 You can follow the installation guide provided [here](https://docs.wandb.ai/quickstart).

-To illustrate how to use our code, we will use the advection equation as an example.
+To illustrate how to use our code, we will use the Poisson's equation in cartesian geometry as an example.
 First, navigate to the advection directory within the `examples` folder:

 ```